 dad, Kevin, was a bullfighter who worked the rodeo in the early 1990s and also competed in the

 Wrangler Bullfights in Phillipsburg.
 Their dad never pushed them towards rodeo; the boys played baseball and football.
 But when they were in high school, they started their bullfighting careers.
-Favorite meal: a New York Strip steak, medium rare, with broccoli on the side.
-Favorite holiday: Thanksgiving, for the food and the family that comes for the holiday and

 His job at the rodeo: during the bull riding, protecting the bull riders after the buzzer sounds, so